Our awa.

-Restoring the mauri of our awa.
+Restoring the mauri of the awa.

 The global climate models indicate that Canterbury is likely to experience an overall increase in drought across the region over the next 20 years.
 Modelling shows we will experience more frequent, and potentially more severe, droughts through a combination of higher than average temperatures, reduced average rainfall, and greater variability of rainfall.
 Without interventions now, waterway quality and quantity will be impacted.
 Halting the decline in Canterbury’s waterway biodiversity, and sustaining it into the future, is of vital importance.
 The Waikirikiri/Selwyn Near River Recharge project is a multi-million-dollar scheme to enhance cultural, environmental, and recreational values in the region by discharging clean Rakaia River water into the groundwater system near the Waikirikiri/ Selwyn River during dry periods.
 This is believed to be the largest capacity Near River Recharge project in the world – specifically focused on the protection and enhancement of cultural, environmental, and recreational objectives.